 In a complaint letter, you want the structures you choose to be much more formal.
 Formal writing will sound polite.
 Spoken language, phrasal verbs, contractions… these might sound like you are trying to be rude, to attack the other person, or they may devalue you, making you sound lesser.

-Tip #31 The letter should clearly explain to the reader not only what the problem is but how you would like the matter to be resolved.
+Tip #31 The letter should clearly explain to the reader what the problem is and how you would like the matter to be resolved.